 Examination

 It’s not just fleet management that has to ensure safety in the fleet.
-In accordance with Section 36 of DGUV Regulation 70, employees are also obliged to check the company vehicle for defects and damage before every journey.
-It is essential whether it is your own company car or a pool vehicle.
+According to Section 36 of DGUV Regulation 70, employees are also obliged to check the company vehicle for defects and damage before every journey.
+It is essential whether it is your own company car or a pool vehicle or whether drivers use the vehicles regularly or only occasionally.

 (1) The driver must check the effectiveness of the operating and safety devices before the start of each work shift and observe the condition of the vehicle for obvious defects during the work shift.